and

 I call this my happy ghan.
 This was made out of 7 scarf size (54"x5") strips.
 I added a row of single crochets around each strip, then joined together and edged.
-The scarf p
+The scarf pattern was from a Michael's project sheet and very simple.

 For this afghan I had two skeins of each color and a size G hook.